SimulationTools/SimulationTools/Source/Documentation/English/ReferencePages/Symbols/ClearAllMemos.md

 {
   "More Information" ->
    {
-     "Memoisation is disabled by default (as it can be confusing if not expected) and can be enabled by setting $Memoisation = True.", },
+     "Memoisation is disabled by default (as it can be confusing if not expected) and can be enabled by setting $Memoisation = True."
+   },

   "Basic Examples" -> {